 The property is well suited for timber management into the future.
-The property has been selectively for the past 25 years and the forest resource is currently healthy and experiencing a high growth rate consistent with managed forests.
-Mr. Pedersen has indicated that he wants to continue to manage the timber resource and stand conditions warrant another harvest in the next ten years.
+The forest resource is currently healthy but growth rates have declined due to overstocked stand conditions.
+Mr. Locatelli has indicated that he wants to preserve his right to manage the timber resource and stand conditions warrant a harvest in the near future.

 TIMBER STOCKING: To rezone a property to the "Timber Production" zoning a property must meet the timber stocking standards set forth in Section 4561 of the Public Resources Code.
 Section 4561 states in part that "The average residual basal area, measured in stems one inch or larger in diameter...in areas which the registered professional forester has determined are site II classification or lower, the minimum average residual basal area shall be 50 square feet per acre.
 Rock outcroppings and other areas not normally bearing timber shall not be considered as requiring stocking."
-The average residual conifer basal area in the timbered portions of the property is 117 square feet and therefore meets the stocking standards.
+The average conifer residual basal area in the timbered portions of the property is 138 square feet and therefore meets the stocking standards.

 TIMBERLAND: To rezone a property to the "Timber Production" zoning a property must meet the definition of timberland.
 Section 51104 of the California Code states that "Timberland means privately owned land...capable of growing an average annual volume of wood fiber of at least 15 cubic feet per acre."
-The property proposed for rezoning is capable of growing an annual average volume of coniferous wood fiber of 69 cubic feet per acre and therefore meets the definition of timberland.
+The property proposed for rezoning is capable of growing an annual average volume of wood fiber of 21 cubic feet per acre and therefore meets the definition of timberland.